Bienvenue à Paris and to 16 rue de Liège, 75009.

 Built between 1851 and 1914, this apartment has its quirks!
 How to get in and out of the building, the small elevator made for maximum 2 people and light switches that connect to outlets, not lights.
 So here is a guide to all of those little things in the apartment!

-The key can be difficult with the door, push all the way in and turn to the right.
+Push the key all the way in and turn to the right to unlock.
 PLEASE NOTE: WHEN YOU CLOSE THE DOOR, IT LOCKS BEHIND YOU.
 ALWAYS CHECK THAT YOU HAVE YOUR KEYS BEFORE YOU LEAVE!
 Even though the door locks behind you, please deadbolt it when you leave for extra security.

 Anything left in the kitchen is free for your use, but we do ask that if you finish something, please replace it.
 If something looks like a specialty item, please respect that maybe it would be difficult to replace!

-The burners are quite powerful, so i would recommend using the smallest, the most front right burner!
+The burners are quite powerful, so I would recommend using the smallest, the most front right burner for most things.

 The fridge will also sometimes make a noise, unfortunately nothing to do to stop it, but it is normal for this old fridge!

-The wine glasses are located on the back wall as you can see, there are napkins in the top right cupboard, every other cupboard is used for random storage and you most likely will not need to access them.
-There is a vacuum on the bottom far left cupboard, the compartment is broken so it is being taped shut, no worries about emptying it if you need to use the vacuum at any point.
+The wine glasses are located on the back wall, there are napkins in the top right cupboard, every other cupboard is used for random storage and you most likely will not need to access them.
+There is a vacuum on the bottom far left cupboard if needed.
+There is also a dustpan in the kitchen behind the door.

-The light in the dining room is located at the back of the room under the shelves, it plugs in to turn on.
+The light in the dining room is located at the back of the room under the shelves to the left, it plugs in to turn on.

 The living room lamp is connected to the left switch to the left when you first walk in the room.
 It turns the outlet on and off.
-If you want to use the power bar and not the light, you can turn off the map with the black button located next to powerbar and the couch.
+If you want to use the power bar and not the light, you can turn off the light with the black button located next to the power bar and the couch.

 No, the fireplace does not work, it's just a pretty face!